Are you about to build a website for your church and looking for some guidance?

 - Price.
 While a lot of plugins are free, some have to be purchased.
 Some may have a free and a “pro” version.
 Some high-end plugins may require a maintenance subscription.

 If all of this seems like a lot of work to do for each and every feature you add to your website, well… it is.
-Depending on how many features/plugins you want to add to your website it could take 2-20 hours.
+Depending on how many features/plugins you want to add to your website it could take 2-20 hours when designing a church website.

 This is why one of the biggest benefits of hiring a professional church website developer like OurChurch.Com is we have already researched the features churches want, and found good, stable plugins for each, saving lots of time and headaches.